ArctosDB/documentation-wiki/_how_to/How-to-Manage-Taxonomy-Hierarchically.markdown

 In this example, the processor encountered subfamily "Neotominae" first and so "Sigmodontinae" has been ignored.
 It is necessary to reconcile these discrepancies before exporting the data back to Arctos.

 Dealing with these inconsistencies is a very large proportion of the work involved, and the source of all data lost in the hierarchical editor.
-For collections which can manage specimen data under a hierarchical taxonomy, we highly recommend avoiding sources which are edited with tools which allow the existence of inconsistent data.
+For collections which can manage specimen data under a hierarchical taxonomy, we highly recommend avoiding sources which are edited with tools that allow the existence of inconsistent data.

 ## Impacts